0xae/youtube-dw/README.md

 youtube-dw will resume the last video of the playlist (if the url provided is a playlist)

 and will keep trying for 100 times

+i used it to download a playlist containing +100 videos of anime music.

+youtube-dl would fail and restart the whole thing from the start (skipping the already downloaded videos of course)

+which would make the process a whole lot slower. so i wrote this and it resumes the download **exactly** where it was

+thank you